Smolations/jsdoc-bootstrap-template/README.md

 Installation
 ============

 To generate documentation locally (say, to validate JSDoc comments in a dev's current branch), JSDoc3 must be installed on the dev's local machine.
-JSDoc3 can be installed in two different ways:

 First, make sure you clone this repo into the proper location: